The Australian Open 2026 kicks off with a star-studded array of experts ready to guide fans through all the action.

 Tim Henman Getty Images

-The iconic British tennis star returns to the Eurosport line-up.
+The iconic British tennis star returns to the line-up.
 He reached the semi-finals of the French Open, Wimbledon and US Open, but couldn't advance beyond the fourth round Down Under.

-Mats Wilander (Studio expert)
+Mats Wilander (On-site expert/commentary)

 Mats Wilander smiles as he is applauded by the crowd at the French Open